frozentoad9/sentiment-anlaysis/README.md

-# sentiment-anlaysis
+# NLP-Sentiment-analysis-using-Machine-Learning-and-flask
-A web application to test the sentiment of review
+It analyses everyday language that we used in communication and produces number of tokens in the language,keywords,polarity and subjectivity of the context.